Collert/dji-obs-stream/Docker/README.md

 This Docker image packages NGINX for RTMP streaming from a DJI drone (or any RTMP-capable device) so you can easily set up a streaming endpoint without manually configuring NGINX.

-You **don’t need to build this image yourself** unless you want to make modifications.
 Prebuilt images are available on [Docker Hub](https://hub.docker.com/r/prochac/dji-obs-stream/tags) for both:

 - `amd64` (most desktop/server machines)
 - `arm64` (Raspberry Pi, Apple Silicon Macs, etc.)